Working in the UK after your studies

 - Get help with your entrepreneurial ideas from our Student StartUp Team.
 Get useful information or book to attend an Enterprise Clinic by emailing email@example.com.

 If you are looking for ideas to gain experience over the summer then you may want to explore Bright Network’s Internship Experience UK programme that provides virtual internships this summer with big employers across a range of sectors.
-You can find out more information and apply here.

 This route replaced Tier 2 (General) Work Permit on 1 December 2020.